Skip to main content

 Hybridization, art making & co-inquiry in global culture

-We experience the creative process as a dance between not knowing and knowing, between getting lost and finding our way.
+In expressive art practice we embrace the creative process as a dance between not knowing and knowing, between getting lost and finding our way.
 Art making starts with the intuitive call of our aesthetic attractors /medium /artistic modalities, not knowing yet where they will lead us, trusting that as we attend diligently to the medium and embrace possible confusion and chaos, at some point coherence and meaning will emerge (William Kentridge 2024).
-A/r/tography in opening the creative process to the dimension of research, permits and invites the complexity of the world that surrounds us.
-Aesthetic attractors become an opportunity, a contact zone from which tentacular/rhizomatic questioning may unravel.
-(Donna Haraway 2017 / Deleuze & Guattary 1980).
-A/r/tography reveals the need to immerse oneself in a collection of ideas, information & artifacts within its borderlands, while imagining and forming different relationships amongst people and ideas.
-(Rita Irwin 2023).
+In the ON WAX project the “attractors motifs” serve as a “contact zone” or starting point from which the project can spread “tentacularly” (Donna Haraway 2017) extending in different directions through exploratory art-making, research, community art and social change.
 Teaching is also learning as we engage creatively with self and others, caring and re-imagining together.

-Spanning across art, culture, history, philosophy, and evolution, the ON WAX research project seeks to spark artistic explorations that address the entangled dynamics between global North and global South and our intricate relationships with the human and non-human world.
-The art based research starts with creating personal explorative artworks that serve as seeds to later develop collective artistic experiments of co-creation, co-inquiry, dialogues and exchanges.
-The aim of the project as it unfolds, is to invite a multicultural community from global north and global south to join these artistic laboratories and make art together as a form of dialogue and exchange.
+Spanning across art, culture, history, philosophy, and evolution, the ON WAX research project seeks to ignite artistic explorations that address the entangled dynamics between global North and global South and our intricate relationships with the human and non-human world.
+Artistically the project started with the creation of explorative artworks that serve as inspirational seeds for collective artistic experiments of co-creation, co-inquiry, dialogues and exchanges.
+The aim of the project, as it unfolds, is to invite a multicultural community from the Global North and Global South to join experimental artistic laboratories—online or in person— and create art together as a form of dialogue and exchange.
+The artistic process centers on the practice of deconstruction and hybridization through the modalities of collage, assemblage, and poetic storytelling.
+The experimental laboratories wish to spark refreshing forms of expression, relationships and connections, visiting themes of exchange and gift versus exploitation and appropriation.
+In this container, viewers and creators are invited to question perspectives and perceptions —both individually and collectively—and engage in meaningful inquiry through artistic expression.

 African Wax selected and modified motifs